MindokRuvaak/DIT962-Lab1-Sorting/analysis.md

 ## Which should you choose if you don’t know anything about the test data? & Are there circumstances when you should definitely avoid a certain algorithm?

-- If you know nothing about the data set, merge sort is an all round decent algorithm and a good middleground not overly dependent on data sets.
+- If you know nothing about the data, then merge sort is an all round decent algorithm that preforms well on most types of data.
 - If you know the data is at least almost sorted, don't use quickSort.
 If you have a large set of data, avoid insertionSort unless you know all data is already sorted (but then why sort the data in the first place?).

 # Benchmark results